d2l-ai/d2l-en/chapter_multilayer-perceptrons/numerical-stability-and-init.md

 $$

-This is the reasoning underlying the now-standard and practically beneficial *Xavier* initialization, named for its creator :cite:`Glorot.Bengio.2010`.
+This is the reasoning underlying the now-standard and practically beneficial *Xavier initialization*, named after the first author of its creators :cite:`Glorot.Bengio.2010`.
 Typically, the Xavier initialization samples weights from a Gaussian distribution with zero mean and variance